writetome51/open-array/README.md

 ```
 insert.at(index, values: any[]): PublicArrayInserter
     // inserts values at index.  index can be negative or positive.
+    // If positive, existing items beginning at that index will be pushed to the right to
+    // make room.
+If negative, existing items ending at that index will be pushed to the
+    // left to make room.

 insert.middle(values: any[], offset = 0): PublicArrayInserter
     // inserts values in middle of this.data .